Decentralized Organizations (DO)

 All cryptocurrencies which use public blockchains are DAOs (Bitcoin, Ethereum, Dash, Digix, etc.).
 Modern DAOs are complex smart contracts on top of a blockchain.
 The DAO was an example of a DAO on top of the Ethereum blockchain.

-Despite “The DAO” experiment ending prematurely with a spectacular and highly controversial “hack,” the idea of a new kind of crowdfunding model, based on blockchain token issuance as ownership shares in the funding target’s future success, ignited the minds of entrepreneurs worldwide.
-A growing number of startups is beginning to raise risk capital to fund the development of a certain product, service or protocol, in a way that shares the future success of the company with its users and investors.
-Instead of complex, uncertain and strictly-regulated legal contractual relationships between investors and investees, those startups rely fully on DAO-type smart contracts to manage those relationships.
+Despite “The DAO” experiment ending prematurely with a spectacular and highly controversial “hack” and a subsequent hardfork of the Ethereum Blockchain, the idea of a new kind of crowdfunding model, based on blockchain token issuance as ownership shares in the funding target’s future success, ignited the minds of entrepreneurs worldwide.
+A growing number of startups are beginning to raise risk capital to fund the development of a certain product, service or protocol, in a way that shares the future success of the company with its users and investors.
+Instead of complex, uncertain and strictly-regulated legal contractual relationships between investors and founders, those startups rely fully on DAO-type smart contracts to manage those relationships.

 - DAOs, DACs, DAs and More: An Incomplete Terminology Guide, by Vitalik Buterin